- Ph.D., Baruch College

-Scott’s research is in empirical asset pricing.
-Specifically, Scott focuses on identifying and explaining patterns in security returns, with an emphasis on the stock and stock option markets.
+Scott's research is in empirical asset pricing.
+His focus is on identifying and explaining patterns in equity, bond, and equity option returns.
 Prior to joining Robinson, Scott spent three years at the University of Nebraska – Lincoln.
 He received his doctorate from Baruch College in 2012, a master’s degree in statistics from Columbia University in 2006, and a bachelor’s degree in computer science and math from Swarthmore College in 2001.
 Scott also spent six years working at hedge funds as a portfolio manager and in risk management.

 - Does Risk-Neutral Skewness Predict the Cross-Section of Equity Option Portfolio Returns? (with Turan G. Bali) – Journal of Financial and Quantitative Analysis, Volume 48, Number 4, Pages 1145-1171, 2013.